bdeckard92/dupUT/01-Class-Content/20-React/03-Algorithms/01-maximum-continuous-subarray/README.md

      var numbers =  [-2,1,-3,4,-1,2,1,-5,4]
      ```

-   * In the case above, the maximum sum you can get from adding sequential numbers is adding the numbers in the subarray [4, -1, 2, 1].
+   * In the previous case, the maximum sum you can get from adding sequential numbers is adding the numbers in the subarray [4, -1, 2, 1].
 So in this case, 6 should be returned.

-   * Assume that the array will contain only integers and the integers can be positive or negative.
+   * Assume that the array will contain only integers, and that the integers can be positive or negative.

    * Assume that if there is only one integer in a given array, the value of the integer will be returned.